-To promote the health, well-being, and safety of patients, visitors and employees, Denver Health is a smoke-free environment.
+To promote the health, well-being, and safety of our patients, visitors and team members, Denver Health is a smoke-free environment.
 Smoking (including the use of marijuana or e-cigarettes) and the use of any tobacco products is prohibited on all Denver Health properties including grounds, parking lots, parking structures and sidewalks within property boundaries.
 Denver Health team members should communicate this policy with courtesy to patients and visitors.

-Refer to Tobacco-Free Environment for more information.
+Refer to Smoke and Tobacco-Free Environment for more information.